confident-ai/deepeval/README.md

 <hr />
 <br />

-## Evaluate your test results on our platform
+# View results on our platform

 We offer a [web platform](https://app.confident-ai.com) for you to log and view all test results from `deepeval test run`.
 Our platform allows you to quickly draw insights on how your metrics are improving with each test run, and to determine the optimal parameters (such as prompt templates, models, retrieval pipeline) for your specific LLM application.